-The program is conducted jointly by the Göttingen Center for Molecular Biosciences (GZMB), a newly established scientific center of excellence at the University of Göttingen, the Max Planck Institute for Biophysical Chemistry, the Max Planck Institute for Experimental Medicine, and the German Primate Center.
-Further to their active participation in the Molecular Biology Program and the research activities of the GZMB, the abovementioned partners closely cooperate in several collaborative research centers (Sonderforschungsbereiche, SFB), interdisciplinary doctoral programs (Graduiertenkollegs, GRK), the Marie Curie Early Stage Research Training Site NEUREST and in the recently established DFG Research Center for Molecular Physiology of the Brain (CMPB).
+The program is member of the recently founded Göttingen Graduate School for Neurosciences and Molecular Biosciences (GGNB), which is funded by the Excellence Initiative of the German Federal and State Governments.
+It is offered by the Göttingen Center for Molecular Biosciences (GZMB), a newly established scientific center of excellence at the University of Göttingen, the Max Planck Institute for Biophysical Chemistry, the Max Planck Institute for Experimental Medicine, and the German Primate Center.
+Further to their active participation in the Molecular Biology Program and the research activities of the GZMB, the abovementioned partners closely cooperate in several research alliances, collaborative research centers and interdisciplinary doctoral programs.
 An example for cooperation with research institutes abroad are joint activities and student exchange with the Feinberg Graduate School at the Weizmann Institute of Science in Rehovot, Israel.

 The intensive, research-oriented curriculum of the International MSc/PhD Molecular Biology Program qualifies students for professional work in the fields of molecular and cellular biosciences.
 The program is open to students from Germany and from abroad, who hold a Bachelor's degree (or equivalent) in the biosciences, chemistry, medicine, or related fields.
+Scholarships are available.
 All courses are held in English.
-Tuition fees are waived and scholarships are available.
 The academic year starts in October and is preceded by three week orientation program.
-Applications may be submitted until January 31 of the year of enrollment.
+Applications may be submitted until January 15 of the year of enrollment.
 To ensure a high standard of individual training, the number of participants is limited to 20 students per year.

 All students initially participate in one year of intensive course work.
 This first segment of the program comprises lectures, tutorials, seminars, methods courses, and individually supervised research projects (laboratory rotations).
 The traditional German structure of academic semesters is not followed.
-The condensed schedule allows students to accumulate 90 credits (ECTS) within one year, which would normally require 3 semesters.
+The condensed schedule allows students to accumulate 90 credits (ECTS) within one year, which would normally require three semesters.

 Subsequently, two separate segments are offered: